What is Xeriscaping?

-Note: The Xeriscape Rebate has room for 8 yards this year and is currently full and maintaining a waitlist!
-Apply now to hold your place in the program in case of any cancellations.
+Note: The Xeriscape Rebate has room for 10 yards this year and is currently closed until March 2024.

-If you (or your landscaper) have an idea for a project and are interested in finding out if it will work, go online and apply on or after March 1, 2024.
+- If you (or your landscaper) have an idea for a project and are interested in finding out if it will work, go online and apply on or after March 1, 2024.

 - If the yard area is less than 46 m² , but the intent is to xeriscape the entire area (e.g. whole front yard or whole back yard), the project would still be eligible for the program.